 It doesn’t take a wizard to recognize the power in the words, “There’s no place like home.”
-However, there are many leaders who seem to forget the significance of that statement.
+However, there are many leaders who seem to forget the significance of this statement.

 I see too many leaders who are more excited about being away than they are with being at home.
 The temptation for leaders can be to spend more time at the office where they feel important rather than focusing on what is most important at home.